 If you think your older dog would benefit from a food specifically for senior dogs, it’s important to recognize that senior dog foods are not all formulated alike.
 Because there is no specific nutrient profile established for senior dog diets, “senior foods” are variations of adult maintenance diets.
 Some are lower in fat or calories, and some are higher in fiber.
 Other senior diets will have added supplements that may help some dogs with joint or digestive problems.
 Still other senior dog foods are lower in protein, while others can be higher in protein.

 Diamond Naturals Senior Dog Chicken, Egg & Oatmeal is formulated to meet the needs of your aging canine companion.
-Optimal levels of protein and fat provide the essential amino acids and fatty acids your senior dog needs to help maintain their ideal body condition while minimizing muscle loss.
-Added glucosamine and chondroitin help support your older dog’s joints, while probiotics and increased fiber help support digestion and optimal intestinal health even in dogs with sensitive stomachs.
+Carefully determined levels of protein and fat provide the essential amino acids and fatty acids your senior dog needs to help maintain a healthy body condition while minimizing muscle loss.
+Added glucosamine and chondroitin help support your older dog’s joints, while probiotics and increased fiber help support digestion and intestinal health even in dogs with sensitive stomachs.
 Antioxidants such as vitamin E and selenium, along with minerals such as zinc, can help support a healthy immune system.

 The switch to a senior diet should be considered carefully, especially if your dog has significant health issues such as kidney or heart disease.
 Since your veterinarian can tell you if a particular senior diet is right for your dog, please be sure to consult with your veterinarian before switching dog foods.